RedisInsight/Tutorials/src/redis_stack/redis_for_time_series.md

 Notice the `DUPLICATE_POLICY SUM` arguments; these describe how Redis should behave when two events in the same store and region have the same timestamp.
 In this case, two sales that happen at exactly the same time in a particular store and region are added together.

-Time series data is collected using millisecond timestamps.
+Time series data are collected at a millisecond resolution.
 You can compact time series data and make it available in various sized aggregations.
 Here's an example of aggregating data by day:

 ```redis Time series compaction
 TS.CREATE bike_sales_1_per_day LABELS region east compacted yes